Polymer Clay Pendant Holes, Bails, and Jump Ring Placement

 Key takeaways

-- 1Choose the pendant hardware from the front view of the finished piece, not from habit
+- 1Choose pendant hardware against the front view of the finished piece.
+The shape of the top edge usually picks for you

-- 2A direct hole, bail, or jump ring can each be workable depending on the top-edge thickness, attachment zone, and final hang test
+- 2A direct hole, a bail, or a jump ring can each work.
+The right one depends on top-edge thickness, attachment area, and how the pendant hangs once threaded

-- 3Keep the jump-ring path short unless the finished pendant truly needs more clearance or movement
+- 3Keep the jump-ring path short unless the design truly needs the extra clearance.
+Each ring adds rotation and offsets the centerline

-Sculpey's necklace, baking, FAQ, and adhesive guidance give us the basic rules: the clay needs full cure before you judge strength, non-porous metal attachments need an honest assembly plan, and the hanging method has to fit the shape.
-That is what this guide turns into a practical pendant workflow.
+The practical rules most makers follow are straightforward: the clay needs full cure before you judge strength, non-porous metal attachments need a tested assembly plan, and the hanging method has to fit the shape.
+Always defer to your specific clay line's package directions on cure time and temperature.
+This guide turns those rules into a practical way to plan pendant hardware.

 Start From The Front View, Not The Back